WASHINGTON — A selection of issues at stake in the presidential election and their impact on Americans, in brief:

 Clinton says the U.S. needs to press the rising Asian power to play by international rules, whether on trade or territorial disputes.

 While many of China’s neighbors are unnerved by its military build-up, the wider world needs the U.S. and China to get along, to tackle global problems.
 The U.S. and China are also economically inter-dependent, and punishment by one party could end up hurting the other.

 Income inequality has surged near levels last seen before the Great Depression.
 The average income for the top 1 percent of households climbed 7.7 percent last year to $1.36 million, according to tax data.
 That privileged sliver of the population saw pay climb at almost twice the rate of income growth for the other 99 percent, whose pay averaged a humble $48,768.

 Dogged on the issue during the primaries by Bernie Sanders, Hillary Clinton has highlighted inequality in multiple speeches.
 She hopes to redirect more money to the middle class and impoverished.
 Clinton would raise taxes on the wealthy, increase the federal minimum wage, boost infrastructure spending, provide universal pre-K and offer the prospect of tuition-free college.

 Donald Trump offers a blunter message about a system “rigged” against average Americans.
-To bring back jobs, Trump has promised new trade deals with better terms, greater infrastructure spending than Clinton foresees and higher budget deficits.
-But Trump has also proposed a tax plan that would allow the wealthiest Americans to keep more money.
+To bring back jobs, Trump has promised new trade deals with better terms, greater infrastructure spending than Clinton foresees and tax cuts that he says would propel stronger growth (though independent analysts say his budget plans would raise deficits).

 More than 28,000 Americans died from overdosing on opioids in 2014, a record high for the nation.